siraj-akmal/4300-rag-final/README.md

 ```
 ## Step 4:

-Run the Python using the database of your choosing and follow the user prompts!
+Run the Python File of the Database you want or, for Timing/Storage demonstrations, run the Timing and Storage versions!